anilkusc/microservice-authentication/README.md

 - ~~Authorization by User Type(Including menu displays)~~
 - ~~Migrate Sessions to redis(So make it scalable)~~
 - ~~Logging all action on backend(to external sources)~~
-- Scale and connection with other microservices
+- ~~Scale and connection with other microservices~~
+- Authentication middleware
 - Add Database for username and passwords
 - Added signup feature
 - Encrypt username and passwords
+- Https support
 - Writing test for backend